1095-A, 1095-B or 1095-C FEDERAL TAX FORMS

 - 1095-C Form Part II (Employee Required Contributions) Note: Line 15 is the lowest cost option available to you for employee only coverage, NOT how much you paid for coverage.

-- 1095-C Form Part III (Covered Individuals) Note: Lines 17-22 will be blank.
+- 1095-C Form Part III (Covered Individuals) Note: Lines 17-22 may be blank.
 Covered dependents will be reported on the 1095-B from your health provider (carrier).

 1095 General Information